watsona4/scipy2016/SciPy2016TripReport.md

   - Traitlets: will allow export to multiple formats (altair integration)

-Jupytr BoF (Friday)
+Jupyter BoF (Friday)
 -------------------

 - Around the room with introductions and interests
 - Dediated to improving stability for future extensions
 - Will make better distinction between public stable APIs and non-public APIs
-- open to communication wth users via github
+- open to communication wth users via GitHub
 - very open to working with new people to develop new capabilities in ipython and jupyterlab
 - Notes on [Google Docs](http://tinyurl.com/jupyter-bof-2016)